MikeSchulze/gdUnit4/_faq/C#.md

 ---

 # GdUnit and C# Testing
-To use the GdUnit C# testing API, you should have Godot-Mono version 3.3.x installed.
+To use the GdUnit C# testing API, you should have Godot-Mono version 4.0.x installed.

+{% include advice.html
+content="C# support is currently disabled and will be added with 4.2.0."
+%}

 ## How to enable the C# test support?
 Before using the GdUnit C# test API we need to configure the project.